Do you need employment law services for your business in Germany?

 Special Protection against termination

 Certain groups of employees enjoy special protection against dismissal.
 For example, the dismissal of a female employee is prohibited during pregnancy and the four-month period after childbirth if the employer, when giving notice, was aware of the pregnancy or childbirth or if the company is informed thereof within two weeks of receipt of the notice by the employee.
-Severely disabled employees and those with equivalent status may be dismissed only after prior approval by the integration office.
-Works council members must not be given notice during their term in office unless reasons for extraordinary termination exist and the works council or, in lieu of it, the labour court, has approved such termination.

 Information of the works council